 How everyone wishes to travel but just can’t because of no leaves or limited leaves.
 I always thought this was a myth that there are no leaves in the corporate world.
-Fast forward when I join the same world all those myths became true.
+Fast forward to when I joined the same world all those myths became true.
 But planning a trip once a month I knew wasn’t going to be that tough.
-I started shortlisting the places nearby Bangalore which can be easily done in 2 days(come on you can manage 2 days in a month at least) and are also budget friendly.
+I started shortlisting the places nearby Bangalore which can be easily done in 2 days(come on you can manage 2 days in a month at least) and are also budget-friendly.

-The first thing that comes in my mind when someone says a vacation is a beach.
-When anyone hears a beach there are only two choices most of the times, Goa or Pondicherry.
+The first thing that comes to my mind when someone says a vacation is a beach.
+When anyone hears of a beach there are only two choices most of the time, Goa or Pondicherry.
 But very few people know about a town called Gokarna which is located on the western coast of India.
 With its pristine, less crowded beaches and Gokarna beach trek it is a great vacation spot.
-This Gokarna travel guide will tell you each and everything you need to know about the place, how to save that extra buck and places to visit in Gokarna in 2 days.
+This Gokarna travel guide will tell you everything you need to know about the place, how to save that extra buck and places to visit in Gokarna in 2 days.

 What is the best time to visit Gokarna?

 The best time to visit Gokarna can be in the months after the Monsoon which is from